Mount Kilimanjaro is the world’s tallest free-standing mountain at 5895 metres (19,354 feet) and one of the “Seven

 There are numerous routes up the mountain of varying duration.
 We always favour the longest routes to enable sufficient acclimatization to altitude to maximize summit success and reduce the risk of medical complications.
 To that end our favoured route is the Lemosho Route which is conducted over 7 nights and 8 days.

 All of our climbs are conducted to a luxury specification and supported by a full complement of mountain guides, camp staff and porters.
 Our guides are the most experienced on the mountain.

 Kilimanjaro can be climbed throughout the year but the rainy seasons are best avoided (mid-March to mid- June and late October through mid-December.)

-A climb of Kili also presents the opportunity for a safari thereafter, given its proximity to iconic game parks like Ngorongoro Crater and the Serengeti.
+A climb of Kili also presents the opportunity for a safari thereafter, given its proximity to iconic game parks like Ngorongoro Crater and the Serengeti, also in Tanzania.
 At a minimum it is worth considering 3 to 4 nights in the Serengeti to take in the migration.

 When you climb with Epic, you can be assured that your endeavours are guided all the way.
 We mitigate extensively against risk and include thorough pre-climb briefings and suggested training programmes, and importantly monitor your progress in advance of your departure.
 We provide comprehensive gear lists and equipment advice and personally check your kit before you climb.